 - Learn business concepts exceptionally well.
-Our seniors have scored, on average, at the 94th percentile over the last five years on the Major Field Test in Business, a comprehensive exam over areas such as accounting, economics, finance, management, marketing, and quantitative analysis.
+Our seniors scored, on average, at the 92nd percentile over the last 10 years on the Major Field Test in Business, a comprehensive exam over areas such as accounting, economics, finance, management, marketing, and quantitative analysis.
 They scored at the 99th percentile in 2020, as measured against 139,825 business seniors at 532 business schools across the nation.

 - Gain real-world skills in an internship.
 One hundred percent of business students complete internships.

-- Join over 97 percent of your graduating class members who are placed in careers or graduate schools within 12 months of graduation.
+- Join over 97 percent of your graduating class who begin careers or graduate schools within 12 months of graduation.

 - Tour a Fortune 500 company.
-Experience Microsoft, Amazon, Boeing, CostCo, or Starbucks, etc. - up close and personal.
+Experience Microsoft, Amazon, Boeing, CostCo, Starbucks, etc. - up close and personal.

-- Enjoy a spiritual weekend retreat at our beautiful Rosario Beach campus and learn from Christian entrepreneurs.
+- Enjoy a spiritual weekend retreat at our beautiful Rosario Beach campus and learn from Christian business leaders and entrepreneurs.